n1vux/articles/MAP/index.md

 ## Technical Contributions in Internetworking

-MAP was one of the Old Network Boys (as he said), member of the Network Working Group, author of multiple  ARPAnet/Internet RFCs and white papers on computer Networking, and recast some of them into a book, **The Elements of Networking Style**.
+MAP was one of the Old Network Boys (as he said), member of the Network Working Group &amp; Internet Research Group, author of multiple  ARPAnet/Internet RFCs and white papers on computer Networking, and recast some of them into a book, **The Elements of Networking Style**.
+And also some delicious "constructively snotty" criticism of matters of "technicoaesthetics" in networking.

 [MAP - A Bibliography](./RFC/)

 * *The Elements of Networking Style* (The Book)
 * *And They Argued All Night...* (techno-history memoir)
+* index to RFCs
-* RFCs and quotations
+* quotations

 ## The Wake